NicolasFlandrois/Rock-Paper-Scissors-Lizard-Spock/README.md

 	(and as it always has) Rock crushes Scissors

 -----------------------------------------------

-The game will open in a web browser.
+The game (HTML file) will be open in a web browser.
 The gamer will play against the machine.
 The machine will randomly choose one out of 5 choices.
-The game will choose through a web interface (HTML).
+The gamer will choose a move by clicking on the icon.
 The game will provide which player is the winner, and display scores.